Alexandr A.Shpilman ( alexandrshpilman78@gmail.com )

 proton in our current n = ns/2.

-that the main mass/energy of the proton is tied to the very bottom of the
+assume that the main mass/energy of the proton is tied to the very bottom of

 resonant standing wave (half-wave):